liudichen/mui-message/README.md

 Just hang the MessageBox as an independent component at a higher level.
 It is recommended to put it on the outer layer of the router so that it can be accessed globally.

-If you customize the Mui theme, you should put the component inside  `ThemeProvider` of Mui.
+If you need customize the Mui theme, you should put the component inside  `ThemeProvider` of Mui.

 ```javascript
 // App.js